astropy/specreduce/docs/index.rst

-Specreduce includes tools for determining and modeling spectral traces, performing background subtraction, extracting one-dimensional spectra using both optimal and boxcar methods, and applying wavelength and tilt corrections derived from calibration data.
+Specreduce includes tools for determining and modeling spectral traces, performing background subtraction, extracting one-dimensional spectra using both optimal and boxcar methods, and applying wavelength correction derived from calibration data.

 Beyond these tasks, basic image processing steps, data analysis, and visualisation are covered by other Astropy ecosystem packages like